mrnaveira/rust-workshop/README.md

 Another important use case to mention is when you need to develop in **WebAssembly**.
 Rust is widely used for that purpose: has very small runtime, generates very efficient wasm code and the Rust WebAssembly tooling is very mature.

-## Exercises
+## Memory management exercises
 We will take a look a some basic examples of Rust code, to showcase the basic features of the language.
+We will focus on the memory safety constraints of Rust, which constitute the bigger part of the initial learning curve of the language.

 For this section there is no need to have Rust installed in you machine, you can simple use [**the online rust playground**](https://play.rust-lang.org/).

 ### Hello, world!
 To get things started, lets write the typical Hello World example: